OCA/website/website_legal_page/readme/USAGE.rst

 Website editor can change easily any text of these pages using website builder.

-If you install this module after 'website_sale', it will be merge the content of 'website_sale.terms' into a new page.
+This legal page is complementary to the account terms.

-This module hard-redirect '/shop/terms' to '/legal'.
+If you install this module with account installed too, the added page will take on a complementary function to /terms of account, but never replace the function of the page.

 Disclaimer